 This all makes sense.
 How can I get this for my business?

-Our research team has developed a prototype for an Android app in conjunction with the Intershop Commerce Suite, together with our Synaptic Partner Semknox.
+Our research team has developed a prototype for an Android app that works with our Commerce Solution, together with our Synaptic Partner Semknox.
 Their semantic processing of product data sets is necessary to use our Conversational Commerce functionality.
 All functionalities used are integrated via REST interfaces.
 Please contact Nils Breitmann for more information, we will be happy to advise you.